una/CSSgram/README.md

 }
 ```

-Alternatively, if you are using only one of the styles, you can download and link any individual `.scss` file in your Sass manifest (i.e. `scss/aden.scss`).
+Alternatively, if you're using only one of the styles, you can download and link any individual `.scss` file in your Sass manifest (i.e. `scss/aden.scss`).

 ### Available Placeholders